Joseph Watson, MD

 Board Certified Neurosurgeon located in Tyson's Corner, Vienna, VA

 When you’re diagnosed with a brain tumor, you need to know that your neurosurgeon has outstanding surgical skills and gives you the personal attention you deserve.
-That’s the level of care you receive from Joseph Watson, MD, at Cerebrum MD in Tyson's Corner, Vienna, Virginia.
+That’s the level of care you receive from Joseph Watson, MD, at Cerebrum MD in Northern Virginia and Greater DC area.
 Dr. Watson is known for providing exceptional neurological treatment for brain tumors and also serves as the medical director of the Brain Tumor Center of MedStar Georgetown University Hospital.
 To schedule an appointment, call the office today.